GabeScott/standard-works-vault/General Conference/1972 April - Successful Parenthood—A Noteworthy Accomplishment.md

 Parenthood is a sacred trust.
 It is an approach to the divine—a God-given privilege that, with its never-ending responsibilities, brings rich and lasting rewards.

-President Joseph F. Smith made this significant statement: “The man, and the woman who are the agents, in the providence of God, to bring living souls into the world, are made before God and the heavens, as responsible for these acts as is God himself responsible for the works of his own hands. ...”
-(Gospel Doctrine, p.
+President Joseph F. Smith made this significant statement: “The man, and the woman who are the agents, in the providence of God, to bring living souls into the world, are made before God and the heavens, as responsible for these acts as is God himself responsible for the works of his own hands. …” (*Gospel Doctrine,* p.
 342.)

 A home approved of God is not merely a place where children are born, but where their coming is received with joy and gladness by parents who strive with all their abilities to help their children develop such attributes as—

-Faith in God, along with a desire to be obedient to his commandments,
+1. Faith in God, along with a desire to be obedient to his commandments,

-Respect for and obedience to the laws of the land,
+2. Respect for and obedience to the laws of the land,

-A determination to be truthful and honest, regardless of the circumstances,
+3. A determination to be truthful and honest, regardless of the circumstances,

-Unselfishness by teaching (mostly by example), along with courtesy, respect, refinement, and good manners, for surely they are part of our religion.
+4. Unselfishness by teaching (mostly by example), along with courtesy, respect, refinement, and good manners, for surely they are part of our religion.

 After all,

-“The sermon for a teenage child
+>“The sermon for a teenage child

-That proves to be most ample
+>That proves to be most ample

-Is still the one that parents teach
+>Is still the one that parents teach

-By setting an example.”
+>By setting an example.”

-—Hal Chadwick
+>

 Success in family life calls for parents who take time to enjoy their children; who read with them; who play with them; who let them participate in planning special occasions, seeking to make wholesome family traditions a proud part of family life.